ongtw/loss_monitor/README.md

 The `alertMap` data structure in `loss_mon.cpp` has to be setup with the correct sound file names.

+A good source for free sound effects is https://pixabay.com/sound-effects

 ## Pre-requisites
     - C++
     - SDL2